-Toto Creek Park lies (lays?) in the wilderness of Lake Lanier that lays (lies?) a few miles from the bustle of the local outlet malls.
+Toto Creek Park lies (lays?) in the wilderness of Lake Lanier that lays (lies?) a few miles from the bustle of the popular outlet malls in Dawsonville.

-Camping once meant hiking into the woods and fighting bears for a place to pitch a tent.
-You carried whatever you needed to survive.
+Camping once meant hiking into the woods and fighting lions and tigers and bears for a place to survive overnight.

 - Alcohol is prohibited.

 - Arrive early, parking is on a first-come, first-served basis.

 - Check-in is 3:00 p.m.
 Check out is by 1:00 p.m.

 - Campground is reservation only – no walk-ins.

 Yes, Toto Creek Park is a little bit primitive.
 No electricity.
 No water at the campsites.
 That makes Toto Creek about as primitive as most homes were a few generations ago.
 Folks back then survived just fine.
 So will you.